Funding opportunity

 How we will assess your application

-Proposals sent to the following will undergo NSF’s merit review process:
+Applications to NSF as the lead agency will undergo NSF’s merit review process.

-The lead agency will inform the lead principal investigator whether your proposal has been successful or not.
-Unsuccessful proposals will be closed in the normal way at this point.
+The lead agency will inform the lead applicant of your collaborative research team whether the application has been successful or not.

 The lead agency will inform the non-lead agency after they have completed their assessment process.

-If the proposal was successful, then the non-lead agency will contact their principal investigator with instructions for uploading their application to their own grants system to administer the funding.
-This is an administrative process and the proposals will not undergo further peer review.
+If the application was successful, then the non-lead agency will contact their principal investigator with instructions for uploading their application to their own grants system to administer the funding.
+This is an administrative process and the applications will not undergo further assessment.

 If you are the non-lead principal investigator, please wait for your national funding agency to contact you.
 Do not contact them first, as the two agencies need to communicate before your application can progress.